Retail wreckage piles up

 While Barneys’ Madison Avenue store will remain open, the retailer plans to shut 15 of its 22 outposts.
 That includes its 10,000-plus-square-foot Co-Op on Atlantic Avenue in Brooklyn — which set a new bar in 2010 and paved the way for other national brands in the then-untested borough — and its Riverhead outlet store on Long Island.
 It’s also shuttering six locations in California.

 The retailer counts some of its landlords among its biggest (unsecured) creditors.

-For example, it owes Jenel Management Corporation, which co-owns 660 Madison with Ashkenazy and owns a Barneys Beverly Hills outpost, $5.98 million.
+For example, it owes Jenel Management Corporation, which co-owns 660 Madison with Ashkenazy and owns another Barneys Beverly Hills outpost, $5.98 million.
 It also owes Thor Equities, which owns its Chicago site, $2.23 million.
 That’s not to mention the fashion brands from Gucci to Prada that also have piles of unpaid bills.

-Barneys also filed for Chapter 11 in 1996, partly because of a dispute with a Japanese department store chain it had partnered with, according to court records.
+Barneys also filed for Chapter 11 in 1996, partly because of a dispute with a Japanese retailer and department store chain it had partnered with, according to court records.
 The company re-emerged two years later.

 The competition in the kids’ clothing world got the best of Gymboree this year.

 The children’s store filed for bankruptcy in January and announced that it would close all of its nearly 800 Gymboree and discount Crazy 8 stores in North America.